webscopeio/supabase-modules/docs/modules/user.md

 ## Authentication

 Authentication supports the following methods:

-* Sign ups using email and password
+- Sign ups using email and password
-* Sign ins using email and password
+- Sign ins using email and password
-* Sign ins using email One-Time password (OTP workflow)
+- Sign ins using email One-Time password (OTP workflow)
+- Anonymous Sign ins
+- Sign outs
-* Password reset using email (Magic Link workflow)
+- Password reset using email (Magic Link workflow)
-* Updating credentials email and/or password
+- Updating credentials email and/or password

 ### `signUpWithEmailPassword`